 Virginia-based construction company Bechtel established its presence throughout the Western Balkans and in Croatia by building highways.
 It now has the ambition to position itself on the regional level in renewable energy as well.
 Following the meeting with the representatives of the construction giant and the United States Embassy, Deputy Prime Minister and Minister of Mining and Energy of Serbia Zorana Mihajlović revealed that negotiations are ongoing for the projects for pumped-storage hydropower plant Đerdap 3 and one of the largest wind power plants in Europe.

 The potential cooperation in energy was discussed at a meeting with President of Serbia Aleksandar Vučić as well.
 Mihajlović estimated the value of the two said projects at EUR 2 billion.
 A delegation from the company and the embassy already spoke to her in March.

-The panned capacity of Đerdap 3 hydroelectric pumped storage is 2.4 GW.
+The planned capacity of the Đerdap 3 pumped storage hydroelectric plant is 2.4 GW.
 According to earlier estimates, it would take EUR 3 billion or EUR 4 billion or even more to build it.

 Cooperation is also possible in solar power plant projects

 “We are still at the beginning.
 We still need to discuss it further, but it is important that Bechtel is interested in investing in our energy sector,” she stressed.
 Deputy Prime Minister Mihajlović revealed that options are under consideration in talks with the United States-based firm for implementing solar power plant projects.

 Mihajlović: Energy and climate change topics have become inseparable